d-odumosu/book-review-api/README.md

 🧪 Testing the API
 Once the app is running:

-Use Postman, Insomnia, or curl to test endpoints.
+Use Postman to test endpoints.

 Example request: